Update: This post was updated on July 28, 2022 to reflect the latest developments in the Microsoft Purview compliance center user interface.

 eDiscovery Manager – this role group allows its members to create and manage eDiscovery cases, as long as they have created the case or have been added as members to the case.

 eDiscovery Administrator – is a role group which allows full access to each and every eDiscovery case, without necessarily being a member of said case.

 Managers will not be able to see the cases they have not created or been assigned to.
 Administrators have full access to all cases – better assign those permissions with care.
-There are also two roles which play an important role while dealing with eDiscovery:
+There is also one role which plays an important role while dealing with eDiscovery:

-Reviewer – Reviewers can be assigned as members of a case.
-They cannot create eDiscovery cases, run content search or even preview results of the search – they can only access and analyze the case data in Advanced eDiscovery.
+Reviewer – reviewers can be assigned as members of a case.
+They cannot create eDiscovery cases, run content search or even preview results of the search – they can only access and analyze the case data in eDiscovery (Premium).
 This is the most restrictive eDiscovery-related role, but without it, users cannot access any part of eDiscovery at all.

-Like with Exchange Online Admin center, this Microsoft 365 module offers a fully-customizable RBAC experience.
+Like with the Exchange admin center, this Microsoft 365 module offers a fully-customizable RBAC experience.
 As a result, apart from those default role groups, you can define custom role groups with the permissions you choose.